 If you comment on blogs just to promote yourself, chances are that your content won’t even be approved or if it is approved, you will do harm to the blog owner and to yourself.
 These comments make every blog look unprofessional.

-A black hat technique that is used to show one thing to website visitors and another to search engine crawlers.
-This is a deceptive technique which acts as a disguise.
 Cloaking leads to a different URL or content which provides irrelevant results.
 Learn more why cloaking goes against Google’s regulations and rules of thumbs from the following video.